halt23/halt23.github.io/_docs/05-partitions.md

 Make sure to back­up any data you might need from your drive before proceeding.
 {: .notice--danger}

 If your target install medium (HDD, ssd, usb-stick as examples), is not formatted and partitioned or not set up to your liking, you can do so from within the Installer.
+If the target medium isn't visible, see the [troubleshooting](#troubleshooting) section below.
 {: .notice--info}
 For both UEFI and BIOS systems, hovering over the respective info buttons will give you some more information for the different options for each.
 {: .notice--info}